Updated in April 2021.

 According to the GDPR, where the processing of personal data is likely to result in a high risk to the rights and freedoms of individuals (which may be the case when AI systems are used), the controller is required to carry out a data protection impact assessment (DPIA) to evaluate the likelihood and severity of that risk.
 It must then determine possible mitigating measures.

 Similarly, the Draft AI Act distinguishes uses of AI that create (i) an unacceptable risk, (ii) a high risk, and (iii) low or minimal risk.
-Providers of AI systems that are likely to pose high risks to safety or the fundamental rights of individuals must do an upfront risk assessment.
+Providers of AI systems that are likely to pose high risks to the safety or fundamental rights of individuals must conduct an upfront risk assessment.

 Artificial intelligence and the right to privacy